jpuritz/BIO_594_2019/Exercises/Week05/Exercise.md

 Using your new RADSeq assembly skills:

-* Post a github document to this directory showing your efforts to answer the question:
+* Post a markdown document to this directory showing your efforts to answer the question:
 	* How many loci are there in the data set?

-* Post a reference.fasta file with your assembled reference
+* Post a `reference.fasta` file with your assembled reference

-* You can use the material from class or anything else you might find at dDocent.com
+* You can use the material from class or anything else you might find at [dDocent.com]